tintoy/msbuild-project-tools-server/README.md

 For more information, see [msbuild-project-tools-vscode](https://github.com/tintoy/msbuild-project-tools-vscode).

-You need .NET Core 2.0.0 or newer installed to use the language service (but your projects can target any version you have installed).
+You need the .NET Core runtime v3.0.0 (or SDK v3.0.1xx) or newer installed to use the language service (but your projects can target any version you have installed).

 ## Building from source